-If you have Private Medical Insurance, many providers offer the option to add cover for psychiatric or mental health claims to your policy.
-Some insurers include this as part of their core cover and some offer no cover for claims of this type at all but the majority will offer this as an add-on benefit.
+If you have Private Medical Insurance, your insurer may offer you the option to cover psychiatric or mental health claims.
+Some insurers include this as part of their core cover, however some offer no cover for claims of this type at all.
+The majority will offer this as an optional benefit.

-Claims for psychiatric conditions can be expensive and as such if you want to have this cover included in your policy it could make a significant difference in the premium you pay.
-Insurers could offer a specific monetary limit for these claims such as £15,000 or £20,000 per person per policy year where others will provide the limit in days; maybe 28 or 45 days cover there are even insurers who have no yearly limit on specialist fees for psychiatric treatment.
+Claims for psychiatric conditions are generally expensive, because of this, if you want to have this cover included your premium will increase.
+Insurers could offer a specific monetary limit for these claims or provide the limit in days.
+28 or 45 days cover are quite common.
+There are even insurers in the UK who have no yearly limit on specialist fees for psychiatric treatment.

-Conditions such as clinic depression and schizophrenia would be covered under the psychiatric or mental health benefit option.
+Conditions such as clinical depression and schizophrenia would be covered under the psychiatric or mental health benefit option.

 Is psychiatric cover only available as an in-patient?